-Annual caps apply to charges incurred only after a client is eligible for the CICP, and apply only to services incurred at a CICP provider.
+Annual caps apply to charges incurred only after a client is eligible for the CICP and apply only to services incurred at a CICP provider.
+If the client makes copayments on services contained in the 90-day backdating period, those copays will count against the annual cap.
 For example: A client received services from a provider's facility in March and did not qualify for the CICP.
-In November, the client receives services from a provider's facility and does qualify for the CICP.
-Payments made by the client for the services received in March do not apply to the annual cap.
+In October and November, the client receives services from a provider's facility and qualifies for the CICP in November.
+Payments made by the client for the services received in March do not apply to the annual cap, but payments made for the services received in October and November do apply.